© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Bedford Castle is a scheduled monument protected by Cadw under reference GM113.
 View the official record →

-Bedford Castle is a motte and bailey castle of Norman origin situated in Wales.
+Bedford Castle is a motte and bailey castle located in Wales, designated as a Scheduled Ancient Monument (Cadw SAM GM113).
 It is designated a Scheduled Ancient Monument by Cadw under reference GM113.

 Bedford Castle dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Bedford Castle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM113.